Vaudreuil-Dorion is a festive city offering many events as well as a variety of activities at historic sites. It’s a must-see!

-Les Seigneuriales, a huge celebration held in the historic quarter of Vaudreuil, recreates a centuries-old French tradition called “la plantation du Mai”—similar to raising the maypole—which serves as the central element in a whole series of family-friendly activities and events.
+Organized by the Regional Museum of Vaudreuil-Soulanges, this huge celebration held in the historic quarter of Vaudreuil recreates a centuries-old French tradition called “la plantation du Mai”—similar to raising the maypole—which serves as the central element in a whole series of family-friendly activities and events.

 Festival de cirque Vaudreuil-Dorion

 The Festival de cirque Vaudreuil-Dorion, created in 2005, was the first circus festival in Québec.
 It has grown immensely popular in its 15 years of existence, with more than 45,000 people attending in 2019.
 For a few days, Rue Jeannotte comes alive with a multitude of free circus-related activities: a carnival, a cabaret area and much more.
 Festive, participatory and family-friendly!

 Since 2011, a huge citizens’ parade has filled Rue Bourget and Avenue Saint-Charles to celebrate Québec's Fête nationale on June 23.
 For months beforehand, professional artists and citizens’ groups work to put together a parade that will impress the thousands of spectators with music, dance, impressive floats and, above all, a lot of fun.

 At nightfall, watch the legendary fireworks at Parc Paul-Gérin-Lajoie across from the campus of Cité-des-Jeunes.

 After the fireworks, head over to the Festival de cirque cabaret area to enjoy the exciting entertainers we have lined up for you.